 Storytelling and news judgment

-We will fulfill the high standard we owe the public if we hold true to our principles.
+We will fulfill the high standard we owe the public if we hold to our principles.
 Doing so requires that we embrace complexity and continually think through difficult decisions.
-While these principles reinforce each other, they also are often in tension.
 In all situations, we balance them against one another, striving to honor our mission.
 This statement is intended not only to serve as a guide but also to provoke ongoing discussion and deliberation – the keys to any ethical decision-making process.
-It should both test and strengthen the moral compass that guides each of us in our work.
-It aims to foster a culture that compels and empowers us to exercise our consciences each day.
+It should test and strengthen the moral compass that guides each of us in our work.
+It aims to foster a culture that compels and empowers us to exercise our consciences daily.
 We believe it is our shared responsibility to live up to these principles.